≡ Menu

 • Rigidity of the body.

-Larger breeds are more common to have dogs with epilepsy, the most common of these breeds include:
+Larger breeds are more common to have dogs with epilepsy; the most common of these breeds include:

 So…. what causes this?

-Seizures are so hard to comprehend because they can come from absolutely nothing or be scarily life threatening.
-It’s also why we here at IndulgeYourPet strongly recommend you see your veterinarian if your pet is having seizures because there could be a deadly cause such as a brain tumor, and your pet’s health is our #1 concern.
+Canine epilepsy is believed to be caused by the brain’s electrical activity and over-excited signals.
+It can have an underlying cause like an injury, brain trauma, brain trauma, or simply no viable reason at all.
+This is why seizures are so hard to comprehend because they can come from absolutely nothing or be scarily life-threatening.
+It’s also why we here at IndulgeYourPet strongly recommend you see your veterinarian if your pet is having seizures because there could be a deadly cause, such as a brain tumor, and your pet’s health is our #1 concern.

 Because remember…

-While we here at IndulgeYourPet do know quite a bit about animals, we’re not doctors, veterinarians or medical professionals.
-All we are is a bunch of folks who are passionate about animals and only want what’s best for them.
+While we at IndulgeYourPet know quite a bit about animals, we’re not doctors, veterinarians, or medical professionals.
+We are all a bunch of folks passionate about animals and only want what’s best for them.
 Which in most cases is a well-informed owner and access to a loving vet!
+So, if you feel your dog may be suffering from canine epilepsy or any other medical condition, be sure to have them checked out by a vet ASAP!

 And in the case of…